Cham0i/Netacad/README.md

 adware is spyware?

+Shell is CLI or GUI requests from user to computer.
+Kernal communicates hardware and software; manages how resources meet software requirements.
+Terminal Emulation; Putty.

 ## Introduction to Cisco Networking

 A keyword is a specific parameter defined by the OS.
 A arguement is a variable that can be inputed by the user.